Gudahtt/prettier-plugin-sort-json/README.md

 Object entries are sorted by key lexically using [`Array.sort`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort), according to each character's Unicode code point value.

 Note that this will not sort `package.json`, `package-lock.json`, or `composer.json`.
 This plugin only affects the `json` parser used by Prettier.
 Prettier uses an alternate parser (`json-stringify`) for those three specific files ([See here for details](https://github.com/prettier/prettier/blob/9a8b579d368db99394ab9da114cc37ba772fc887/src/language-js/index.js#L80)).

+This also will not sort JSON objects within other types of files, such as JavaScript or TypeScript files.
+This is just for sorting JSON files.

 ## Examples